fmtn/a/README.md

        [-C <arg>] [-c <arg>] [-D <arg>] [-e <arg>] [-F <arg>] [-f <arg>] [-g] [-H <property=value>] [-I <property=value>] [-i <arg>] [-J
        <arg>] [-j] [-L <property=value>] [-l] [-M <arg>] [-n] [-O] [-o
-       <arg>] [-P <arg>] [-p <arg>] [-r <arg>] [-s <arg>] [-t <arg>] [-U
+       <arg>] [-P <arg>] [-p <arg>] [-r <arg>] [-s <arg>] [-T] [-t <arg>]
-       <arg>] [-w <arg>]
+       [-U <arg>] [-w <arg>]
  -A,--amqp                     Set protocol to AMQP.
 Defaults to OpenWire -a,--artemis-core             Set protocol to ActiveMQ Artemis Core.
                                Defaults to OpenWire
  -b,--broker <arg>             URL to broker. defaults to:
                                tcp://localhost:61616
  -C,--copy-queue <arg>         Copy all messages from this to target.
                                Limited by maxBrowsePageSize in broker
                                settings (default 400).
  -c,--count <arg>              A number of messages to browse,get,move or
                                                 put (put will put the same message <count>
                                times).
 0 means all messages.
  -D,--correlation-id <arg>     Set CorrelationID -e,--encoding <arg>           Encoding of input file data.
 Default UTF-8 -F,--jndi-cf-name <arg>       Specify JNDI name for ConnectionFactory.
                                Defaults to connectionFactory.
 Use with -J -f,--find <arg>               Search for messages in queue with this value in payload.
 Use with browse.
  -g,--get                      Get a message from destination -H <property=value>           use value for given property.
 Can be used
                                several times.
  -I <property=value>           use value for given property.
 Can be used
                                several times.
  -i,--priority <arg>           sets JMSPriority -J,--jndi <arg>               Connect via JNDI.
 Overrides -b and -A
                                options.
 Specify context file on classpath -j,--jms-headers              Print JMS headers
  -L <property=value>           use value for given property.
 Can be used
                                several times.
  -l,--list-queues              List queues and topics on broker (OpenWire
                                only)
  -M,--move-queue <arg>         Move all messages from this to target -n,--non-persistent           Set message to non persistent.
  -O,--openwire                 Set protocol to OpenWire.
 This is default
                                protocol
  -o,--output <arg>             file to write payload to.
 If multiple
                                messages, a -1.<ext> will be added to the file.
 BytesMessage will be written as-is,
                                TextMessage will be written in UTF-8 -P,--pass <arg>               Password to connect to broker -p,--put <arg>                Put a message.
 Specify data. if starts with
-                             @, a file is assumed and loaded -r,--reply-to <arg>         Set reply to destination, i.e. queue:reply -s,--selector <arg>         Browse or get with selector -t,--type <arg>             Message type to put, [bytes, text] - defaults to text
+                               @, a file is assumed and loaded -r,--reply-to <arg>           Set reply to destination, i.e. queue:reply -s,--selector <arg>           Browse or get with selector -T,--no-transaction-support   Set to disable transactions if not supported by platform.
+I.e. Azure Service
+                               Bus.
+When set to false, the Move option is NOT atomic.
+ -t,--type <arg>               Message type to put, [bytes, text] -
+                               defaults to text
  -U,--user <arg>               Username to connect to broker -w,--wait <arg>               Time to wait on get operation.
 Default 50.
-0
-                             equals infinity
+                               0 equals infinity
 ```

 Example1.
 Put message with payload "foobar" to queue q on local broker: